 Expertise of the financial director and finance function

-The committee has reviewed the current performance and future requirements for the financial management of the Group and concluded that the current team has the appropriate skills, experience and expertise required to fulfil the finance function.
-In compliance with the JSE Listings Requirements, the committee satisfied itself of the appropriateness of the expertise and experience of the financial management team as a whole.
+The committee has reviewed the current performance and future requirements for the financial management of the Company and concluded that the current team has the appropriate skills, experience and expertise required to fulfil the finance function.

 Recommendation of the annual financial statements for approval by the board

-The committee recommended the consolidated annual financial statements and the Company annual financial statements for approval by the board.
+The committee recommended the Company's annual financial statements for approval by the board.